Everything you need to know about climbing helmets.

 The Shield II weighs 8.8 ounces and measures 11 x 10 x 9 inches.
 It comes in a single Sahara/Oasis colorway based on shades of orange and light green.

-7. Petzl ELIA (Best climbing helmet for women).
+7. Petzl Borea (Best climbing helmet for women).

 Some women don’t prefer unisex helmets because they either don’t fit properly or they don’t offer enough comfort.
 If you’ll read this article until the end, you’ll see that I covered the main differences between unisex and women’s only climbing helmets.

 It is fully compatible with headlamps and VIZION eye shields, which makes it a versatile and affordable choice for beginners.
-The Petzl ELIA weighs in at 10.1 ounces, and it measures 10.2 x 8.3 x 6.3 inches.
-It comes in two main colorways named Red and Lime Green, and in two different shades of White.
+The Petzl Borea weighs in at 10.1 ounces, and it measures 10.2 x 8.3 x 6.3 inches.
+It comes in two main colorways named Violet and Green, and in two different shades of White.

 8. Fusion Meka (Most versatile climbing helmet).